anuj-rishu/Telegram-Bot-For-SRM-Academia/readme.md

 - `/marks` - View your academic marks and test scores.
 - `/timetable` - Get your complete weekly timetable.
 - `/todaysclass` - View today's scheduled classes.
+- `/tomorrowclass` - View tomorrow's scheduled classes.
+- `/dayafterclass` - View classes scheduled for day after tomorrow.
 - `/user` - View your profile information.
 - `/courses` - List all enrolled courses.
 - `/calendar` - Check the academic calendar.
+- `/addtask` - Create a new task with reminder.
+- `/tasks` - View your tasks.
+- `/complete` - Mark a task as complete.
+- `/deletetasks` - Delete multiple tasks.
+- `/reportlost` - Report a lost item.
+- `/finditem` - Search for lost items through the portal.
+- `/uploaddoc` - Upload documents to your personal vault.
+- `/mydocs` - Access your stored documents.
+- `/checki` - Chat with AI for attendance prediction.
 - `/logout` - Log out from your account.
 - `/help` - Show help message with all commands.